Siddhesh-Agarwal/go-movies-crud-test/README.md

 # Movies CRUD

-A simple CRUD API for movies made with Golang and gorilla/mux
+A simple CRUD API for movies made with Golang and gorilla/mux and gorm.io/gorm.